anelson425/windsboro-hoa/content/pool.md

 description = "The Pool"
 +++

 Thank you to all neighborhood volunteers who make our pool a great place to spend your summer here at Windsboro.
+If you are in need of a pool card, please request one through your PayHOA account.
+If you do not have one, you can register for your PayHOA account by clicking <a href="https://app.payhoa.com/auth/join/20117-windsboro" target="_blank">here</a>.

 ### Hours
 <p>